01February 21, 2003: Buffett Warns of Financial Weapons of Mass Destruction

 Mortgage-backed securities repackaged subprime mortgages into investments.
 That allowed them to be sold to investors.
 It helped spread the cancer of subprime mortgages throughout the global financial community.

 Before the crisis, real estate made up almost 10 percent of the economy.
 When the market collapsed, it took a bite out of the gross domestic product.
 Although many economists said that the slowdown in real estate would be contained, that was just wishful thinking.

 Subprime Mortgage Crisis, Its Timeline and Effect

 Follow the Timeline of Events as They Happened

 The subprime mortgage crisis occurred when banks sold too many mortgages to feed the demand for mortgage-backed securities sold through the secondary market.
 When home prices fell in 2006, it triggered defaults.
 The risk spread into mutual funds, pension funds, and corporations who owned these derivatives.
-The ensuing 2007 banking crisis and 2008 financial crisis produced the worst recession since the Great Depression.
+The ensuing 2007 banking crisis and the 2008 financial crisis produced the worst recession since the Great Depression.

 Here's the timeline from the early warning signs in 2003 to the collapse of the housing market in late 2006.
 Keep reading to understand the relationship between interest rates, real estate, and the rest of the economy.